Affordable homes, a diverse community and plenty of green spaces make Carrick an attractive neighborhood in South Pittsburgh.

-When NEXTpittsburgh recently published an article on 5 Pittsburgh neighborhoods that first-time buyers should consider, Carrick made the list.
+When NEXTpittsburgh published an article on 5 Pittsburgh neighborhoods that first-time buyers should consider, Carrick made the list.

 It’s not only one of the most affordable nabes in the city, but also one of the most diverse, according to residents we interviewed.
 And more young people –loving the diversity as well as the convenience to the Southside and Downtown — are making it their home.